 - Men are twice as likely as women to eat meat and women are far more likely to purchase organic food.

 - It’s not just how the genders act either.
 When it comes to setting green goals, women have higher expectations for themselves.
 52% of females want to recycle more, while just 33% of males do.
 51% of women want to incorporate reusables into their world, like cloth grocery bags, but just 30% of men do.
 And, while just 32% of men want to reduce their home’s energy use, 48% of women have this goal.
-This boils down to the fact that women tend to carry more guilt about everything, but that includes green issues.
+This boils down to the fact that women may carry more guilt about various issues, but that includes green issues.

 In your experience which is the more eco-friendly gender?
 Leave a comment below – and be honest.